broadinstitute/cromwell/docs/api/ErrorHandling.md

 }
 ```

-The `status` field can take two values:
+The `status` field can be `"fail"` or `"error"`.

-> "fail" means that the request was invalid and/or data validation failed. "fail" status is most likely returned with a 4xx HTTP Status code.
+`"fail"` means that the request was invalid and/or data validation failed. `"fail"` status is most likely returned with a 4xx HTTP Status code.

-e.g.
+*For example,*

 ```
 {